|

-Mystery author Cynthia Riggs
+| Mystery author Cynthia Riggs

 stands in the front hall of her ancestral home in West

 Tisbury, Martha's Vineyard.
-Photo by Stephen Wesley.
+Photo by Stephen Wesley. |

-Mushrooms and
+| | Mushrooms and

-By Stephen Wesley for The Quill, monthly newsletter
+Mystery on Martha's Vineyard By Stephen Wesley for The Quill, monthly newsletter

 of The